het-tanis/prolug-labs/Automation-Labs/Unit9_Build_Modern_Linux/step1/text.md

 This lab is designed as part of a larger set of instruction that is free from the Professional Linux Users Group (ProLUG).
 The lab book for this course can be found here: https://professionallinuxusersgroup.github.io/course-books/pcae/unitindex

-Your development teams have decided to deploy Linux in a modern, containerless way.
+Your development teams have decided to deploy Linux in a modern container based, stateless way.

 Verify Ansible.